karimelhoshy/JobMarketProject/README.md

 ## Visualizations
 Interactive Power BI dashboards visualize the key insights and trends in the job market.
 Here is an overview of some of the insights:
 ![My Image](https://github.com/karimelhoshy/JobMarketProject/blob/main/dashboard.png)

+## Full Report
+For a detailed report on the project, including methodologies, analysis, and findings, please refer to the [full report](https://github.com/karimelhoshy/JobMarketProject/blob/main/jobMarketProjectReport.pdf).